Skip to content

 Basically, if you’re doing any form of running where you’ll be more forefoot and midfoot strike dominant then should be okay in both of these shoes but this is the only running context where I like using these models.

 For runs that are longer than a mile, I’d pass on both of these shoes.
-Neither of these shoes will be great hybrid training shoes and the Hyperlift plate is the bane of both of these shoes’ performances for running.
+Neither of these shoes will be great hybrid training shoes, and the Hyperlift plate is the bane of both of these shoes’ running performance.

 When it comes to daily wear, I don’t love the Nike Metcon 8 and Nike Metcon 9 either.
 You probably already guessed this but the heel in both of these shoes takes away from their walking and all-day comfort.